yazaldefilimone/yazaldefilimone/README.md

 - Just an introverted boy who likes anime and cosplay (_introversion is not a disease_).

 - Let's make the web faster, accessible and easier.

+- Programming is what I do best, that's why I do it for real.

 - Working hard to make the world better with software.

 - Currently building [My Blog](https://github.com/yazaldefilimonepinto/yazaldefilimone), [Kanban-api](https://github.com/yazaldefilimonepinto/kanban-api), [Kanban](https://github.com/yazaldefilimonepinto/kanban).